Nevenall/ghosting-the-edge/manuscript.markdown

 Any number of other physical upgrades are possible from vat muscles, to extra hearts and livers, to extendable rollerblades in your feet.

-**Skin and Bone Lacing {1}** – Inside and out you are reinforced.
+**Skin and Bone Lacing 1 {RP}** – Inside and out you are reinforced.
 Your skin is harder to pierce, your bones harder to break.
 Add an extra physical stress box.

-**Muscle Grafts {1}** – Why go to the gym when you can get vat grown bio enhanced muscle implants?
+**Muscle Grafts 1 {RP}** – Why go to the gym when you can get vat grown bio enhanced muscle implants?
 Packs a punch and looks great under a tee-shirt. +2 for lifting, jumping, and any sheer muscle based actions.

 #### Defenses